kflog-project/KFLog/README.md

 KFLog is fully ported to Qt5.15.2 the last official Qt5 release.
 Current Debian and Ubuntu packages are to find [here in Git-Hub](https://github.com/kflog-project/KFLog/tree/master/Releases) together the latest [change log file](https://github.com/kflog-project/KFLog/blob/master/ChangeLog).
-If you want to contribute to KFLog, feel free to contribute your improvements or corrections here.
+If you want to contribute to KFLog, feel free to contribute your improvements or corrections here as pull requests.

 The current bug tracker is located at Git-Hub: